 e.
 Even to them you have poured a drink offering, you have offered a grain offering: These are the sacrifices that should have been given to the LORD.
 But His unfaithful people gave them to idols instead.

 f.
 Also behind the doors and their posts you have set up your remembrance: In Deuteronomy 6:4-9, God told Israel to inscribe His name and His word on every door post.
-Here, there is a perverse twisting of that – they remember their pagan gods behind the doors and their posts.
+Here, there was a perverse twisting of that – they remembered their pagan gods behind the doors and their posts.

 i.
 “The sensitive Israelite reader would, of course, remember that it was the word of God – and, most aptly, the assertion that there is only one God – that was the be inscribed on the doors.”
 (Grogan)

 g.
 You are wearied in the length of your way: As time went on, the spiritual adultery of God’s people wasn’t rewarding.
 After the initial thrill of their spiritual adultery wore off, they were wearied.
 But even then, they would not repent (Yet you did not say, “There is no hope”).